Milford, Ohio

 Milford is a city in Clermont and Hamilton counties in the U.S. state of Ohio.
-Located along the Little Miami River and its East Fork in the southwestern part of the state, it is a part of the Cincinnati metropolitan area.
+Milford is the westernmost city in Appalachian Ohio, and located along the Little Miami River and its East Fork in the southwestern part of the state, it is a part of the Cincinnati metropolitan area.
 The population was 6,582 at the 2020 census.